Guinea says has contained Ebola outbreak, death toll rises

 The teams were travelling by foot seeking to identifying people who have been in direct contact with Ebola victims and to isolate people showing symptoms of the disease, MSF said.

-International SOS, a leading medical and travel security services company, said business travelers and expatriates working outside the healthcare sector had a low risk of contracting the rare disease.
+International SOS - a leading medical and travel security services company - said business travellers and expatriates working outside the healthcare sector had a low risk of contracting the rare disease.
 Several international mining companies are active in Guinea, Sierra Leone and Liberia.